Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: Abstract

 \section{Abstract}

-We study a repeated resource allocation problem with strategic agents where monetary transfers are disallowed and the central planner has no prior information on agents' utility distributions.
-In light of Arrow's impossibility theorem, acquiring information about agent preferences through some form of feedback is necessary.
-We assume that the central planner can request powerful but expensive audits on the winner in any round, revealing the true utility of the winner in that round.
-We design a mechanism achieving $T$-independent $\mathcal O(K^2)$ social welfare regret while only requesting $\mathcal O(K^3 \log T)$ audits in expectation, where $K$ is the number of agents and $T$ is the number of rounds.
-We also show an $\Omega(K)$ lower bound on the regret and an $\Omega(1)$ lower bound on the number of audits when having low regret.
-Algorithmically, we show that incentive-compatibility can be mostly enforced via the imposition of \emph{adaptive future punishments}, where the audit probability is inversely proportional to the winner's future winning probability.
-To accurately estimate such probabilities in presence of strategic agents, who may adversely react to any potential misestimate, we introduce a \emph{flagging} component that allows agents to flag any biased estimate (we show that doing so aligns with individual incentives).
-On the technical side, without a unique and known distribution, one cannot apply the revelation principle and conclude that truthful reporting is exactly an equilibrium.
-Instead, we characterize the equilibrium via a reduction to a simpler \emph{auxiliary game}, in which agents cannot strategize until close to the end of the game; we show equilibria in this game can induce equilibria in the actual, fully strategic game.
-The tools developed therein may be of independent interest for other mechanism design problems in which the revelation principle cannot be readily applied.\footnote{Accepted for presentation at the Conference on Learning Theory (COLT) 2025.}
+We study repeated resource allocation with strategic agents, where monetary transfers are disallowed and the planner has no prior information on agents' utility distributions.
+Inspired by the costly state verification literature, we assume the planner can request costly \emph{audits} on the winning agent after allocation, revealing their true utility but without the ability to revoke the allocation.
+We design a mechanism achieving $T$-independent $\mathcal O(K^2)$ regret in social welfare while requesting $\mathcal O(K^3 \log T)$ audits in expectation, where $K$ is the number of agents and $T$ is the number of rounds.
+We further show an $\Omega(K)$ lower bound on the regret and an $\Omega(1)$ lower bound on the number of audits required for low regret.
+We also generalize our mechanism and analysis to imperfect audit models.
+Algorithmically, we show that incentivizing truthful behavior relies on accurately estimating agents' truthful winning probability online.
+To achieve this, we impose future punishments via \emph{adaptive audits}; we also introduce an \emph{incentive-aligned flagging} component allowing agents to flag biased estimates, which we prove is in their best interest.
+Analytically, without distributional information, the revelation principle cannot dictate a truth-telling equilibrium.
+Instead, we characterize a Perfect Bayesian Equilibrium via a reduction to an \emph{auxiliary game} with only benign strategies.
+The technical tools developed herein can be of independent interest for other robust mechanism design problems where the revelation principle is inapplicable.